gautriv/apidocumentation/pages/mydoc/restAPI.md

 </code>
 </pre>

-As promised, in our upcoming module, we're diving deep into the world of Endpoints, HTTP verbs, and the intriguing concept of Request Bodies.
+As promised, in our upcoming chapter, we're diving deep into the world of Endpoints, HTTP verbs, and the intriguing concept of Request Bodies.
 Discover how these fundamental elements shape the way we interact with APIs and unlock the true power of web communication.
 Stay tuned for a thrilling exploration that will take your API knowledge to the next level!